Apple Turnover Panini Recipe

 There’s nothing better than the warmth and spice of apples and cinnamon nestled in flaky puff pastry, with sweet caramel sauce and creamy vanilla ice cream spilling down the crisp pastry ridges.
 Enticed?
-Then you’ll enjoy this recipe for Apple Turnover Panini – inspired by, of course, good ‘ol American apple turnovers.
+Then you’ll enjoy this recipe for Grilled Apple Turnovers.

 8 servings